“Blessed is He who comes in the name of the Lord!” Psalm 118:26

 The destruction was not confined only to the temple.
 The entire city of Jerusalem was laid bare, and the nation of Israel was again scattered.
 And it would remain that way for almost 1,500 years until 1947 when the United Nations finally recognized Israel as its own sovereign country.

 Jesus had a lot of reasons to be anxious that final week in Jerusalem.

 He knew Judas Iscariot would betray him.
 He knew His disciples would run away, leaving Him alone to face the Romans guards.
 And He knew He would be brutally tortured, humiliated, and nailed to a cross where He would endure its sinister, lingering death for six arduous hours.

-It wasn’t about what was going to happen to Him.
+It was not about what was going to happen to Him.
 Jesus’ concern was for the people.
 They refused to recognize Him for who He is—the promised Messiah.
 He knew the destruction headed their way because of their refusal and the long road to becoming a nation again.
-Worst of all, He knew (and wants) to save them, but they wouldn’t allow it.
+Worst of all, He knew (and wants) to save them, but they would not allow it.

 That broke His heart.
-That’s why He wept.
+That is why He wept.

-Today, the Temple still hasn’t been rebuilt.
-And though there is a Messianic ministry moving throughout the country, the nation of Israel still hasn’t proclaimed, “Blessed is He who comes in the name of the Lord.”
+Today, the temple still has not been rebuilt.
+And though there is a strong Messianic ministry moving throughout the country, the nation of Israel still has not proclaimed, “Blessed is He who comes in the name of the Lord.”

 Until then, we all wait for His return.

 Until then, Jesus weeps for His children.